 This will decrease flood risk downstream for approximately 100,000 residents of Marysville, Linda, Olivehurst, Plumas Lake and Yuba City.
 In fact, it’s expected this improvement in flexibility and control of dam releases will reduce the water level on levees near Marysville by up to two feet in a storm event like what this region experienced in 1997.
 The lower river levels would result in less stress on the levees, and a reduced risk for our communities.

 Another advantage of the planned secondary spillway is the redundancy of an alternate for water releases in case a problem arises with the primary spillway.
-This region learned all too well during the state’s Oroville Dam crisis that an alternative release option is critical.
+This region learned all too well during the state’s Oroville Dam spillway crisis that an alternative release option is critical.
 The secondary spillway at Bullards would, on its own, be able to handle releases for a 1997-sized storm.

-Yuba Water Agency already coordinates releases during significant storms with the Department of Water Resources Flood Operations Center as well as their Oroville Dam Operations, the National Weather Service and the U.S. Army Corps of Engineers (USACE) in an effort to minimize impacts downstream.
+Yuba Water Agency already coordinates releases during significant storms with the Department of Water Resources Flood Operations Center, as well as their Oroville Dam Operations, the National Weather Service and the U.S. Army Corps of Engineers (USACE) in an effort to minimize impacts downstream.
 To maximize the benefit of the secondary spillway, Yuba Water Agency will take that program to the next level, working with USACE to develop new manuals for guiding the operation of the dam, implementing forecast-informed reservoir operations for New Bullards Bar.

+Yuba Water is now working with a team of engineers to bring the project to a 60 percent design phase and is exploring potential partners to collaborate on this important multi-benefit project.
 Construction on the new spillway is planned to begin in 2022, with scheduled project completion in 2025.
 Both the cost and schedule are rough estimates at this time, but are expected to be much more clearly defined as the project is further designed.